llancruzz/the-scary-movie/README.md

   * ![python](media/python.png)
   * ![heroku](media/heroku.png)

+## Future Features

+  * To allow the user to enter the email and receive confirmation via email.
+  * To allow the user to print the PDF confirmation booking.

 ## Python Libraries
 ### Modules
 * Gspread - API for Google Sheets.
 Open a spreadsheet by title, key or url.
 Read, write, and format cell ranges.